 Where is the Zest Located on the Fruit?

-There are three main tools you could use to zest a lemon, and one you likely already have on hand if you don't want to add any new tools to your kitchen collection.
-The links below may contain affiliate links.
+There are three main tools you could use to zest a citrus fruit, and one you likely already have on hand if you don't want to add any new tools to your kitchen collection.

 Citrus Zester

 A citrus zester is the most obvious tool to use when you are looking to zest a lemon or lime.
-However, it's not always the best to use depending on the recipe.
-This tool creates two different types of zest.
-The small sharp holes at the end of the tool can create long strands of zest.
-The secondary small v-shaped blade on the side can be used to create thick pieces of zest to make a twist.
-Those are perfect for cocktails.
+However, depending on the recipe, it may not always be the best option.
+This tool is capable of creating two different types of zest.
+The small, sharp holes at the end of the zester can be used to create long strands of zest, while the secondary, small v-shaped blade on the side can be used to create thick pieces of zest that are perfect for making twists for cocktails.

 Microplane

-A Microplane is a long and thin grater with small teeth perfect for zesting lemons and limes.
-For most recipes, this is the best tool because it creates fine pieces of zest that don't contain any pith.
-This tool also can grate garlic, ginger, cheese and spices which means--unlike a citrus zester--it has many uses in the kitchen.
+A Microplane is a type of grater that is long and thin and has small teeth that are perfect for zesting lemons and limes.
+This is the best tool for most recipes because it creates fine pieces of zest that don't contain any pith (like for this Lemon Curd recipe).
+This tool is incredibly versatile and excels not only at zesting citrus but also at grating garlic, ginger, cheese, and spices, making it a multi-purpose asset in the kitchen unlike a dedicated citrus zester.

 Vegetable Peeler

 A good vegetable peeler, especially these Y peelers, can do a great job of removing just the zest from citrus.
-However, they remove the zest in large pieces.
-So, if you need them to be fine pieces for a recipe, you'll have to dice up the zest.
-Sometimes, large pieces of zest are needed for some recipes, such as infusions, and using a vegetable peeler might be the best tool for those jobs.
+However, it tends to remove the zest in large pieces, which may not always be suitable for certain recipes.
+If you need the zest to be in fine pieces, you will have to dice it up.
+Nonetheless, there are recipes that require large pieces of zest, such as infusions, and in such cases, a vegetable peeler might be the best tool to use.

 There is one basic rule you should follow when it comes to zesting a lemon: make sure to only get the zest (the exterior colored layer) and not any of the pith (which is the white part).
-Beyond that, how you actually zest a lemon will depend on the tool you are using.
-In general, if you zesting a lemon (especially with a citrus zester or a microplane) you want to firmly run the tool over the lemon in one smooth motion.
-Make sure not to "double zest" the same section of the fruit to avoid getting any pith.
+The pith will add an unpleasantly bitter flavor to your recipe, and it really doesn't contain any of that bright citrus flavor.

-Once you zest a lemon, it loses its protective coating and the interior will immediately start losing moisture.
-To help the lemon stay fresh for a few days after it has been zested, cover it in plastic wrap and store it in the refrigerator.
+- To keep a zested lemon or lime fresh for a few days after it has been zested, cover it in plastic wrap and store it in the refrigerator.
+Once you zest a citrus fruit, it loses its protective coating and the interior will immediately start losing moisture.

 How to Use Zest in Recipes

-Adding zest to both baking and cooking recipes is a great way to add flavor and brightness to any dish.
+It's also important to note the difference between raw and cooked zest and how it can impact a recipe.
 Essentially, you can add zest to anything both before and after it is cooked.
+Raw zest is ideal for dishes where you want a bright, intense citrus flavor, while cooked zest is excellent for adding a subtle, nuanced citrus undertone to cooked or baked dishes.
 The flavor of citrus will be stronger if you add it to a recipe at the end, such as a garnish.
 The flavor becomes slightly mellow when cooked.

 Can Zest be Frozen?

 Yes!
-If you find yourself in good fortune with an abundance of lemons, limes, or other citrus and are looking for ways to preserve the fruit for a longer period of time, you can totally freeze the zest.
+If you find yourself in good fortune with an abundance of lemons, limes, or other citrus and are looking for ways to preserve the fruit for a longer period of time, you can freeze the zest (and the juice).

 You can freeze the zest on its own, or you could freeze the zest in the suspension of another liquid.
 You can add zest to olive oil and freeze for future use of savory dishes.
 Or you could freeze it in melted sugar.
 Add a bit of water to sugar and let it dissolve, then add the zest to it.
 Either of these can be frozen in ice cube trays for single-use portions of zest.